 - Even though she is only in the movie for a few minutes, Jill Masterson (played by Shirley Eaton) makes a lasting impression.

 - How long did it take for her to be covered in gold paint?
 How long was Bond knocked out for?
 She suffocated from being covered in gold paint?
-Are we sure Oddjob didn’t karate-chop her?
+Are we sure Oddjob didn’t karate-chop her and then paint her?

 - 007 is really bad at his job in this film.
 His unnecessary meddling gets Masterson killed, her sister too eventually, and he presents himself as a target for Goldfinger.